awindest/langgraph-hello-world/README.md

 ### Install LLM

 Open LM Studio and click the search for model button and select an appropriate model.
-I used Qwen3.5 9B for my machine.
+I used `Qwen3.5 9B` for my clanker machine.
 Pick a model based on your VRAM (e.g., Qwen3.5 9B is a solid choice).
 Make sure the format is `GGUF`.
 Download the model.
 Depending on your network speed this may take a while.

 ### Start the Local Server